Frequently Asked Questions

 General Facility Questions:

-Will the rates go up for entrance and memberships?
+Did the rates go up for entrance and memberships?
 Yes, rates went up slightly to meet the increase in minimum wage, in most cases $.25 for daily admission.
-Please refer to the admission page for the 2020 rates for the Shore Aquatic Center.
+Please refer to the Admissions or Memberships page for the 2020 rates for the Shore Aquatic Center

 What vending will the Shore Aquatic Center have?
 There will no longer be a vending or soda machine in the Shore Aquatic Center.
 Welcome Desk will be offering water for resale as well as protein and granola bars.
 Food and drinks will only be allowed in the lobby or in the party room during reserved events.
 Only water is allowed on the pool deck.
 No exceptions!!!

 If I bought an Annual Membership or 12-Visit Pass before the pool closed, is it still valid?
 Yes!
 Any Annual Passes or 12-Visit Pass are still valid and on your account.
 When the facility reopens you can re-establish your membership based on how many months were remaining on your account before the pool closed.
-Our recreation software has this information, we just ask for an update of your contact info and a photo id.
-Those who had Monthly Billed passes will need to setup a new membership at the new price.
+Our recreation software has this information, we just ask for an update of your contact info and to agree to our Covid-19 liability waiver.
+Those who had Monthly Billed passes will need to setup a new membership at the new price with an updated card on file.
 Refer to Admissions page for new Membership rates.

 Lockers?
 There are lockers in locker rooms and universal changing hallway.
 Patrons will need to bring their own lock or will be available for purchase ath the Welcome Desk.
 Any standard combination lock should work for the lockers.
-Any items left in lockers or locked overnight will be placed in the Lost and Found bins.
+Any items left in lockers or locked overnight will be placed in the Lost and Found bins and can only be kept up to a week due to current protocols.

 How long are the new pools in terms of a workout?
 If you are working out in the Lazy River, it would take 45 laps to walk a mile.
 In the Wellness Pool, 88 lengths of the pool would be a mile (44 laps down & back).